Get Real (film)

 Get Real is a 1998 British romantic comedy-drama film directed by Simon Shore, based on the play What's Wrong with Angry? by screenwriter Patrick Wilde.
-The plot centres around the coming of age of a gay teen while growing up in rural Britain during the Cool Britannia era of the late 1990s.
+The plot centres around the coming of age of a gay teenage boy while growing up in Britain during the Cool Britannia era of the late 1990s.
 The film was shot and set in and around Basingstoke, England.
-Get Real has since become a cult classic among fans of gay cinema.